-"Exit, Pursued By A Bear" got an excellent production.
+"Exit, Pursued By A Bear" got an excellent production, May 14-June 14, 2015.
 The Lauren Gunderson script came to life with four excellent actors.
 John Orr reviewed.

 "M. Butterfly" by David Henry Hwang ran at City Lights in San Jose, March 19 through April 19, 2015, in a fine staging with a solid cast.
 John Orr reviewed.

 "Truce: A Christmas Wish from the Great War," by Kit Wilder and Jeffrey Bracco, received its world premiere at City Lights, November 20 through December 21, 2014, telling the story of when English and German troops stopped killing each other long enough to sing some Christmas carols during World War I. John Orr reviewed.